chriskilding/reconstruct-o-matic/README.md

 A machine vision multi-view scene reconstruction system that aggregates OpenNI data from multiple motion capture sensors to create one coherent reconstruction of the object(s) of interest.

-For now, the system only runs in a Node.js server environment, but most of the library code is independent of the Node environment and could be used in other places.
+For now, the system only runs in a Node.js server environment, but most of the library code is independent of the Node environment and could be used in other places, including your own applications.

 ## Principal components
 - `math/`: a body of math-heavy 'library' code written in a mostly functional style to eliminate as much error-prone mutable state as possible while increasing its flexibility.